-Disenrolling a Family
+Process of Disenrolling a Family

-Our programs are based on developing partnerships and supporting families.
-Despite our efforts, on rare occasions a parent's/guardian's actions or requests may warrant the need to find a different program for themselves and their child.
-Examples of actions that may warrant family disenrollment include:
+Our programs are based on developing partnerships and supporting families; however, despite our best efforts, on rare occasions a parent's/guardian's actions or requests may warrant the need to find a more suitable setting for themselves and their child.
+Some examples of such instances include:

-- A parent/guardian fails or refuses to abide by the center policies or licensing requirements. - A parent/guardian interacts with others in an inappropriate or disrespectful way. - A parent/guardian or family fails to pay tuition. - A parent/guardian is physically or verbally abusive to center staff, children, or other parents, including social media posts. - A parent/guardian demands special services that are not provided to other children and cannot reasonably be delivered by the program (including requests that are outside the philosophy of the program).
+- A parent/guardian fails to abide by the center policies or those requirements imposed by the appropriate licensing agency. - A parent/guardian demands special services that are not provided to other children and that cannot reasonably be delivered by the program (including requests that are outside the philosophy of the program). - A parent/guardian is physically or verbally abusive to center staff, children, or anyone else at the center (including via social media).